ruksi/genvi/README.md

 Each new project is configured with:

-🐈‍⬛ eery `black` as the code style, single quoted
+🐈‍⬛ eery `ruff format` as the code style, single quoted
 <br/>
 🪝 sadistic `pre-commit hooks` to enforce conventions
 <br/>